betomarcos/business_analysis/gett_taxi_project.md

 ## Analysis

+Once the tables were created in Mysql, did analysis to respond to the main questions.
+Utilized MySQL and Google Sheets to create visualizations.

 ## Q1: Build up distribution of orders according to reasons for failure: cancellations before and after driver assignment, and reasons for order rejection.
 Analyse the resulting plot.
 Which category has the highest number of orders?

-Ran query:
 ```sql
 -- get counts of cancellations by both categories: order_status_key , and is_driver_assigned_key
 select